 There is a famous Superman story written by Alan Moore titled “For the Man Who Has Everything.”
-The 90s era animated justice league show adapted this, and like that, I thought this episode of Supergirl did a great job paying homage to that story.
+The 90s era animated justice league show adapted this, and like that, I thought this episode of The CW‘s Supergirl did a great job paying homage to that story.

 The gist is that an alien parasite called the Black Mercy attaches itself to a host, and gives that host a dream that allows them to live out their perfect fantasy, with the catch being that all the while the Mercy is killing it’s host.
 Kara was attacked by the Mercy at the end of the last episode, and this week we get to see what her perfect life would be.
-She immediately knew that she was in a dream state, but the show did a good job of showing how she slowly was forgetting what was real, and buying into her fantasy.
+She immediately knew that she was in a dream state, but Supergirl did a good job of showing how she slowly was forgetting what was real, and buying into her fantasy.
 Like last week, when Kara quickly figured out Max was behind Bizarro, I’m happy to see that Kara is picking up on various situations quickly.
 However, that didn’t stop the Mercy from chipping away at what she knew to be reality.

 While it made perfect sense that we saw Kara’s parents, and even a young Kal-El, I was pretty surprised to see that Astra is included in her “perfect fantasy.”
 I would have thought that after the events of this season that Kara would no longer have had such affection for her aunt, but clearly she is remembering a happier time from her childhood.
 Immediately after the episode I was a little bummed we didn’t get more screen time with young Kal, I later realized that would have been pointless.
 Having him there shows she wishes she could have fulfilled her mission of protecting him (something they were able show when she was stepping between him and a suspected intruder), but there was no actual way for her to know what he was like at that age, so it wouldn’t have been an accurate representation of Kal anyway.
 And with the episode feeling like a lot happened, it’s probably for the best Kal didn’t get any more time.